rajakolluru/cheniledocs.github.io/pages/chenile/004-chenile-service-design.md

 ## Service Specification
 First and foremost, every service has a name.
 The name identifies it uniquely in the ecosystem.
 There is no notion of a namespace for the service.
 Hence service names must contain the necessary qualifiers to uniquely identify them in the ecosystem.
 For example UserCommandService may be a valid name for a service.

 A service is closely tied to a Java class but the notion of a service in Chenile is way beyond the class itself.
-The service implementation may be tied to a class but the service deintion includes the following:
+The service implementation may be tied to a class but the service definition includes the following:
 * **Protocol:** A service is tied to a protocol such as HTTP/Kafka etc. These serve as entry points to invoke the service.
 * **URL:** In the context of HTTP, the service and operation may also be mapped to a URL.
 * **Health Checker:** An optional health checker can be defined for a service.
 This class is invoked when a health check is made for the service.
 The health checker returns a structure that specifies if the service is healthy.